-9. Reporting of Crime
+9. \Reporting of Crime

-- i) Relatives or friends of persons convicted or accused of crime should not generally be identified without their consent, unless they are genuinely relevant to the story. - ii) Particular regard should be paid to the potentially vulnerable position of children who witness, or are victims of, crime.
-This should not restrict the right to report legal proceedings.
+- i) Relatives or friends of persons convicted or accused of crime should not generally be identified without their consent, unless they are genuinely relevant to the story. - ii) Particular regard should be paid to the potentially vulnerable position of children under the age of 18 who witness, or are victims of, crime.
+This should not restrict the right to report legal proceedings. - iii) Editors should generally avoid naming children under the age of 18 after arrest for a criminal offence but before they appear in a youth court unless they can show that the individual's name is already in the public domain, or that the individual (or, if they are under 16, a custodial parent or similarly responsible adult) has given their consent.
+This does not restrict the right to name juveniles who appear in a crown court, or whose anonymity is lifted.

-10. Clandestine devices and subterfuge
+10. \Clandestine devices and subterfuge